Skip to main content

 local platformDef = BodyDef()

--- Define a rectangular platform
+-- Add a rectangular platform definition

 platformDef:attachPolygon(